CodingAbdullah/Next-MDX-Blog-Starter/mdx-medium-blog-post-provider/README.md

 The goal of this repository is to serve as a comprehensive starter kit for working with static and dynamic content using MDX, React, and Next.js (more specifically the App Router).

+### 🚀 SSG-Compliant Architecture
+This starter kit is built with **Static Site Generation (SSG)** compliance at its core, ensuring optimal performance and SEO benefits:

+- **Pre-rendered Pages**: All blog posts and content pages are statically generated at build time for lightning-fast loading
+- **Optimized Assets**: Images, fonts, and other assets are optimized for static delivery
+- **SEO-Ready**: Meta tags, structured data, and semantic HTML are generated statically for better search engine visibility
+- **CDN-Friendly**: Static output can be easily deployed to any CDN or static hosting provider
+- **Zero Runtime Dependencies**: Core content rendering requires no client-side JavaScript, ensuring accessibility and performance

 ## ⚙️ Project Setup

 ### Prerequisites